awsdocs/aws-doc-sdk-examples/javav2/README.rst

 The following tutorials are AWS Lambda use cases:

 + `Creating a photo asset management application using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/pam_source_files>`_ - Discusses how to develop a photo asset management application that lets users manage photos using labels.
-This serverless application used many AWS services.
+This serverless application uses many AWS services.

 + `Creating AWS serverless workflows using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_workflows_stepfunctions>`_ - Discusses using the AWS SDK for Java and AWS Step Functions to create a workflow that invokes AWS services.
 Each workflow step is implemented by using an AWS Lambda function.